-- (2) Before installing the test pen, make sure the pen will write by scribbling on scrap paper.
-Note that there is a little piece of wax on the pen nib that will need removing.
-Then follow these steps: - $\Diamond$ Loosen the screw on the blade holder seat. - Insert the blade holder allowing it to freely rest on top of the paper. $\Diamond$ - $\Diamond$ Before tightening the front screw, raise the test pen up a little bit ( $\sim 1/8$ " or several mm).
+- (2) Use any of the horizontal markings at the front of the Skycut (such as the ruler) to align the mat so that it's straight.
+Lift the pinch lever to drop the pinch wheels onto the cutting mat.
+Most of the mat and the paper should now be behind the cutter, not in the front. - (3) Before installing the test pen, make sure the pen will write by scribbling on scrap paper.
+Note that you will probably need to remove a tiny bit of wax on the end of the pen nib.
+Then follow these steps: - ♦ Loosen the screw on the left-side blade holder seat, which is considered the "default" side. - Insert the blade holder allowing it to freely rest on top of the paper. - Before tightening the front screw, raise the test pen up a little bit (~ 1/8" or several mm).
 You don't want the pen still touching the paper but you also don't want the pen too high above the paper either. - Tighten the front screw to lock in the test pen.
-Be careful not to push down on the blade holder $\Diamond$ seat while tightening.
+Be careful not to push down on the blade holder seat while tightening.

 IMPORTANT!
 This is NOT the recommended method for loading the blade holder into the cutter.
 This is presented as a quick way to insert the test pen so that it is in a good position for drawing.
-The instructions for inserting the blade holder and setting a blade distance above the material will be covered in Section 2.01.3.
+The instructions for inserting the blade holder will be covered in Section 2.01.3.